primitivefinance/mythic/ui/README.md

 - components/ - All the iced `Element`s/`Component`s that are responsible for individual state and behaviors.
 - sdk/ - Abstractions over arbiter + contracts that are used by iced, does not use iced.

+## How to make a screen

+A screen is a dedicated view into some part of the application.
+It can encapsulate an entire screen/page/view or just be a section of the overall layout.

+It's architected to communicate directly with the root `Application`.
+The `Application` trait in iced is capable of processing async functions via `Command::perform()`.
+This forces our hand with how to execute api calls with arbiter.

+Individual screens can be made that forward messages to the `Application`, which is processed in `Application::update()`, which calls `Screen::update()`.
+Logic is handled in the Application update, with the Screen update simply reacting to the Application's updates.

 ## How to make a Component

 A component is specifically implemented as an iced Element.
 An iced Element can be easily rendered in the application's view function.